alicezwatson/personal-data-pollution/README.md

 This project is a work in progress.
 Take it with a grain of salt and a spoonful of sugar.

 ## Notes and To Dos
-- [ ] Address the (valid) critique of statistical techniques against data poisoning's effectiveness.<br>
+- [X] Address the (valid) critique of statistical techniques against data poisoning's effectiveness.<br>
   - See the Automated Fuckery section in part II.<br>
+  - Should flesh it out some more.
 - [ ] Flesh out Part II: Making Noise.
 Right now there's a lot of my train of thought.
 It should contain practical advice at different expertise levels for ruining the value of your data.<br>
 - [ ] For Part III, add pages with walkthroughs and how-tos for various platforms, as well as specific tactics at different levels of paranoia.
+- [ ] For Part IV, add resources for further reading.

 ---